whynotkimhari/report-of-searching-algorithms/README.md

 ## disclaimer n ps
 again, this report does not confirm anything true for all cases. <br/>
 through this report, we should learn that each sorting algorithm has it strength and weakness. <br/>
 so we can not jugde anything just by some aspects.
-Some may the worst in this situation but they may also be the best in another thanks for reading to this the end line of file. i'm appreciate it.
+Some may the worst in this situation but they may also be the best in another. <br/>
+thanks for reading to this the end line of file. i'm appreciate it.